promptfoo/promptfoo/site/docs/red-team/configuration.md

 - `shell-injection`: Tests if the model attempts to execute shell commands.
 - `sql-injection`: Checks if the model performs SQL injection attacks to manipulate database queries.
+- `divergent-repetition`: Tests if the model repeats the same input excessively, potentially revealing training data or other sensitive information.
 - `bfla`: Checks if the model performs Broken Function Level Authorization (BFLA) attacks to manipulate function-level access controls.

   - Takes a `config` object with `targetIdentifiers` property.
 For example: